ivangfr/okta-springboot/README.md

 ## Testing simple-service endpoints

 - Test `/public` endpoint
-  - In a browser and access the URL `http://localhost:8080/public`
+  - In a browser and access http://localhost:8080/public
   - It should return `It is public.`

 - Test `/private` endpoint
-  - In a browser and access the URL `http://localhost:8080/private`
+  - In a browser and access http://localhost:8080/private
   - It should redirect you to `Okta` login page
   - Enter your `username` and `password` (the ones you used to create a free `Okta` account)
   - If you informed your credentials correctly, it should return `<YOUR FULLNAME>, it is private.`